-When I saw the advertisements role out for CBS’s SEAL Team a few months ago, I could almost hear the collective muttering of expletives under the breath of the entire veteran community.
-In recent years, much to the chagrin of the military community, both Hollywood and the publishing industry have embraced the stories of the elite sailors who served in the Navy’s SEAL teams, and inundated the public with tales of their exploits.
-Since 9/11, there have been at least 12 major motion pictures that featured Navy SEALs, not including History Channel's latest episodic SEAL Team Six drama, Six.
+When I saw the advertisements roll out for CBS’s SEAL Team a few months ago, I could almost hear the collective muttering of expletives under the breath of the entire veteran community.
+In recent years, much to the chagrin of the military community, both Hollywood and the publishing industry have embraced the stories of the elite sailors who served in the Navy’s SEAL teams and inundated the public with tales of their exploits.
+Since 9/11, there have been at least 12 major motion pictures that featured Navy SEALs, not including History Channel’s latest episodic SEAL Team Six drama, Six.
 It has left many of the nation’s veterans wondering if Hollywood, or the nation for that matter, cares about any military history other than that of the SEALs.

 “Simply, it’s doing everything different,” said Tyler Grey, a former Army Ranger who now works as a consulting producer on the show.
-I caught up with Grey in Studio City, California, at CBS’ Radford Studio Center, which is home for the SEAL Team production.
+I caught up with Grey in Studio City, California, at CBS’ Radford Studio Center, which is home to the SEAL Team production.

 “A big thing is the word real.
-People always ask, ‘is this real?’”
+People always ask, ‘Is this real?’”
 Grey said as we made our way down into the massive warehouse space that contains the show’s collection of sets.
 “No. It’s a TV show.
 It’s not real.
 It’s Hollywood.
 It’s not gonna look or feel real.
-But there's a difference between real and authentic.
+But there’s a difference between real and authentic.
 If we made a show that was real, it’d be a show about stirring shit in Afghanistan.”

 I couldn’t help but think of Morgan Freeman holding up a finger and saying, “He’s right, you know.”

-There were multiple sets that had been built, ranging from a shockingly accurate recreation of a C-17 cargo plane complete with ISUs strapped to the floor, to a military briefing room decorated with those cheap government office chairs.
+There were multiple sets that had been built, ranging from a shockingly accurate recreation of a C-17 cargo plane complete with ISUs strapped to the floor to a military briefing room decorated with those cheap government office chairs.
 You know the ones: They’re short, black, and are almost never in good working order.
-There was even a mock up of a Middle Eastern compound that could fool anyone who has seen the real thing.
+There was even a mock-up of a Middle Eastern compound that could fool anyone who has seen the real thing.
 Attention to detail is a military hallmark, and Grey wanted to bring that to the production.
 “On set, we’re going through every little detail that will probably never be seen.
 Just like the military, it’s all attention to detail.”

 As we made our way over to the prop department, I asked how involved he and the other military advisors were in the production.
 Does he feel like his advice is being listened to?
 Grey recalled, when “Chris Chulack, the director of the pilot, said to me, ‘Look, I don’t care how small something is, and I don’t care what I’m doing.
 If you see something that you can make more authentic, tell me.’
 Sure as shit, during the pilot, that’s what happened.
-Time and money was spent to make everything feel authentic.”
+Time and money were spent to make everything feel authentic.”

-Down in the props department, a few guys were were busy setting up the kits for an upcoming scuba scene.
+Down in the props department, a few guys were busy setting up the kits for an upcoming scuba scene.
 One of Grey’s fellow advisors, a former Navy SEAL himself, was going through each kit with them, ensuring it was set up properly.
 Holding up a pair of massive fins, he said, “No one really likes using these anymore, but I still love them.
 They’re the best fins for OTB landings.”
 Admittedly, I was impressed.
 They had real ballistic plates, real ballistic helmets, and real night-vision devices.

 After a quick drive off the studio lot in a production van, we arrived at a church a few blocks away where the day’s scenes were taking place.
 One of Grey’s jobs is to be available on set for any last-minute corrections or advice, as needed.
 As one of only a few full-time producers with a special operations background, he’s constantly bouncing between the different departments every day.
 “We’re filming an episode every eight days, that’s basically a movie every eight days.
 There’s no time for anything,” he said.
 “It’s a balancing act.”